 Boston Children’s Hospital is at the forefront of clinical research.
-Stay connected and read about some of our recently published clinical research in Paper Trail — a timely and informative feature highlighting outcomes data and new approaches to the prevention, diagnosis and treatment of pediatric illnesses.
+Stay connected with Paper Trail — a monthly feature highlighting recently published outcomes data and new approaches to the diagnosis, treatment and prevention of pediatric illnesses.

 Researchers including dermatologist Jennifer Huang, MD, describe seven children without a history of primary varicella who presented with herpes zoster that correlated with the original VZV vaccination site and resolved without complications.
 These cases, published on Feb.
 6 in Pediatric Dermatology, highlight the close correlation between the vaccination site and cutaneous eruption.